 Elevated levels of nitrate in drinking water can cause Blue Baby Syndrome in infants under six months of age and that are bottle fed.
 Long term health effects to older children and normal healthy adults exposed to elevated levels of nitrate in their drinking water are not yet known or agreed upon in the scientific community.
 However, the National Cancer Institute suggests a link between elevated levels of nitrate in drinking water and an increased risk of non-Hodgkin's lymphoma (a cancer of the lymphatic system).
 The study is titled "Drinking water nitrate and the risk of non-Hodgkin's lymphoma."
 Authors are M. H. Ward, Mark, K.P.
 Cantor, D. D. Weisenburger, A. Correa-Villasenor, and S. H. Zahm.
 Epidemiology, September 1996.

 To take your sample, run your cold tap for five to ten minutes then collect about one cup of water in a plastic baggie (double bag) or clean jar.
-Keep the water cool until arrival at the clinic.
-You can collect the water anytime within one day of the clinic (if you are going to the clinic right after work, you can collect the sample in the morning and keep it cool all day until the clinic).
+Keep the water cool until arrival.
+You can collect the water anytime within one day of the nitrate analysis (if you are going to the local office right after work, you can collect the sample in the morning and keep it cool all day until you arrive).

-Once you’ve arrived at the clinic you will submit your sample, usually wait about five minutes, and receive the results on-the-spot.
-If the clinic is extremely busy, the wait may extend to about ten minutes.
+Once you’ve arrived at the SWCD office or nitrate testing clinic you will submit your sample, usually wait about five minutes, and receive the results on-the-spot.
+If the office or event is extremely busy, the wait may extend to about ten minutes.

-No. However, we do ask if you would fill out a voluntary survey but it is not required.
-Over the years, the program has gained valuable information linking well characteristics and nitrate concentrations.
+No. However, you may be asked to fill out a voluntary survey but it is not required.
+Over the years, the nitrate water testing program (see information below) has gained valuable information linking well characteristics and nitrate concentrations.

-If the level of nitrate is between 0ppm to 10ppm NO3-N it is considered safe for nitrate by the U.S. Environmental Protection Agency and the Minnesota Department of Health.
-If the sample has a nitrate concentration above 10ppm NO3-N, it is critical that infants six months and younger do not drink this water in any form.
+If the level of nitrate is between 0 ppm to 10 ppm nitrate it is considered safe by the U.S. Environmental Protection Agency (EPA) and the Minnesota Department of Health (MDH).
+If the sample has a nitrate concentration above 10 ppm nitrate, it is critical that infants six months and younger do not drink this water in any form.
 Also, you should have your water re-tested at a certified water testing laboratory.

 Options for well owners to reduce or remove nitrate vary depending upon type, age, and location of well.
 Drinking bottled water may be a good short term solution.
 In an effort to figure out why you may have nitrate in your water supply, do some investigating.
 Look at your well record from when it was installed (your county will have this info.).
 Is your well fairly old?
 Does your well have construction problems?
 Is it a sand point, or shallow, or hand dug?
 These well characteristics tend to commonly plague the owner with contamination problems.
 If you have concerns about your private well water, contact your local health department, or a licensed well contractor, or your nearest Minnesota Department of Health (MDH) district office.